microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 > [!NOTE]
 > You will need to install the Microsoft Edge Browser on the new VM manually.
 You can download the installer from https://www.microsoft.com/en-us/edge/business/download.

-- In the VM the Server Manager will open automatically, please navigate to “Local Server” and klick on “ON” under “IE Enhanced Security Configuration” .
+- In the VM the Server Manager will open automatically, please navigate to “Local Server” and click on “ON” under “IE Enhanced Security Configuration” .

 ![image](./img/azreplapl6_1.png)

 - Open Internet Explorer 11 and just hit OK when prompted

 ![image](./img/azreplapl6_2.png)